-The Solar PEIS Record of Decision (ROD) established the following policies:
+The 2012 Western Solar Plan established the following policies:

-Section 8 of the Solar PEIS Record of Decision stated that the Bureau of Land Management (BLM) would develop a regional mitigation plan or strategy for each solar energy zone (SEZ), to simplify and improve the mitigation process for future projects in SEZs.
+Section 8 of the 2012 Western Solar Plan stated that the Bureau of Land Management (BLM) would develop a regional mitigation plan or strategy for each solar energy zone (SEZ), to simplify and improve the mitigation process for future projects in SEZs.
 The plans would be developed through a transparent stakeholder and public engagement process.
-Appendix A, Section A.2.4 of the Final Solar PEIS (PDF, 3.0 MB), describes the elements of and process for developing these solar regional mitigation strategies (SRMSs).
+Appendix A, Section A.2.4 of the 2012 Solar PEIS, describes the elements of and process for developing these solar regional mitigation strategies (SRMSs).

 Links to the SRMS documents are provided below.

-SRMS documents were not developed for the California SEZs, because projects within these SEZs would adhere to the mitigation requirements established in the DRECP ROD.
+SRMS documents were not developed for the California SEZs, because projects within these SEZs would adhere to the mitigation requirements established in the DRECP Record of Decision.

 While developing the above solar regional mitigation strategies, the BLM also released its draft Procedural Guidance for Developing Solar Regional Mitigation Strategies.
 That guidance is available below.